Origins of rock and roll: Views on the first rock and roll record

 In Palmer's view, that is because of the presence of loud electric guitar work on the former song.
 Palmer wrote that "Rocket 88" is credited for its raucous saxophone, boogie-woogie beat, fuzzy amplified guitar, and lyrics that celebrate the automobile.
 However, he regards "Rock Awhile" to be a more appropriate candidate for the "first rock and roll record" title, because it was recorded two years earlier, and because of Carter's guitar work bearing a striking resemblance to Chuck Berry's later guitar work, while making use of an over-driven amplifier, along with the backing of boogie-based rhythms, and the appropriate title and lyrical subject matter.
 Roger Wood and John Nova Lomax also have cited "Rock Awhile" as the first rock & roll record.
 Others have taken the view that the first was Roy Brown's "Good Rocking Tonight", or Wynonie Harris' 1948 version; the song received greater exposure when Elvis Presley covered it in 1954.
-Sister Rosetta Tharpe's 1944 song "Strange Things Happening Every Day" has also been viewed as among the first.
+Sister Rosetta Tharpe's 1944 recording of "Strange Things Happening Every Day" has also been viewed as among the first.

 The Rock and Roll Hall of Fame considers Chuck Berry to have been particularly significant in the origins of the genre.
 "While no individual can be said to have invented rock and roll ...
 Chuck Berry came the closest of any single figure to being the one who put all the essential pieces together".

 Most rock historians have cited Bill Haley's 1953 song "Crazy Man, Crazy" as the first rock and roll record to reach the Billboard charts.
 Haley's "Rock Around the Clock" released in 1954 was the first rock and roll record to achieve significant commercial success and was joined in 1955 by a number of other records that pioneered the genre.
 Along with "Rock Around the Clock", several rock critics also have pointed to Presley's "That's All Right" from 1954 as a candidate for the first rock and roll record.